 San Diego airport food: everything you need to know (plus a little more)

-Long story short, the best food options are located in Terminal 2.
-The main reason for this is that Terminal 1 is much smaller and space is far more limited.
-Naturally, there aren’t as many options to get a quick bite to eat before (or after) a flight and you’re very likely not going to be satisfied with the current options.
-At least I never am.
+Long story short: the best food options are located in Terminal 2.
+Terminal 1 is smaller, so there aren’t as many options to get a quick bite to eat before (or after) a flight.

 Food options in Terminal 2

 Terminal 2 at San Diego international airport (SAN) consists of two main concourses: Terminal 2 East and Terminal 2 West.
 This is the largest of the two terminals, where a majority of the flights depart from.
-It’s also most definitely the place you want to be if you crave something other than the usual US-style fast food / chain restaurant options.
+It’s also the place you want to be if you crave a wider variety of restaurants and cafés.

 Terminal 2 West food court San Diego Airport